availabs/transcom_uploader/README.md

 2) create "DB_INFO.json" with DB info
 3) node upload_events (assumes public.transcom_events table in npmrds_api)

-NOTES:
+### NOTES:

-Default start/end date is TODAY
+Default start/end date is TODAY.<br />
-Can modify the default dates within the file itself instead of using command line arguments.
+Can modify the default dates within the file itself instead of using command line arguments.<br />
-Start-date cannot be after today's date.
+Start-date cannot be after today's date.<br />
-End-date can be after today's date, but will effectively be today's date.
+End-date can be after today's date, but will effectively be today's date.<br />
 Time of day cannot be specified via command line -- start is set at 00:00:00, end at 23:59:00.